GOVERNMENT-OWNED (FEE) LAND

 --These regulations were designed for the protection of the rights and privileges of adjacent landowners and visitors to the reservoir, as well as the protection of government interests vital to the operation of the reservoir.
 If followed, the regulations should help avoid damage and/or loss of your property and contamination of drinking water in the event of flooding.
 In addition, the clean appearance of the shoreline with the absence of cluttered docks, boats, and partially sunken boathouses makes Sam Rayburn Reservoir one of the great natural attractions of Texas.
 To continue this high goal will require the cooperation and assistance of every individual.

 Sam Rayburn is divided into four Ranger Districts, each with a specific Park Ranger that is responsible for activities within that district, including processing permits and other requests from adjacent landowners.
-The Park Ranger responsible for your area can be seen on the map below.

 If you do not have a copy of Acrobat Reader, click here